Loyola University Chicago Quinlan School of Business

-Loyola University Chicago Quinlan School of Business encompasses the undergraduate, graduate, and executive-level business programs of Loyola University Chicago in downtown Chicago, Illinois, with campuses and partnerships in Rome, Italy; Beijing, China; and Saigon-Ho Chi Minh City, Vietnam.
-As a top 3 MBA program in Chicago and the city's No. 1 undergraduate business school, Quinlan is the city's only Jesuit business school and was founded in 1922 to help working-class employees move from the factory floor to the front office.
+Loyola University Chicago Quinlan School of Business encompasses the undergraduate, graduate, and executive-level business programs of Loyola University Chicago in downtown Chicago, Illinois, with campuses and partnerships in Rome, Beijing, and Saigon-Ho Chi Minh City.
+It is Chicago's only Jesuit business school.

+Quinlan was founded in 1922 to help working-class employees move from the factory floor to the front office.
 In 2012, it was named for Michael R. Quinlan, the University's two-time alumnus, who worked his way up from the mailroom to the boardroom of McDonald's as chairman and CEO.

 Accreditation

-Loyola's Quinlan School of Business is accredited by the Association to Advance Collegiate School of Business.
+Loyola's Quinlan School of Business undergraduate and graduate programs are accredited by the Association to Advance Collegiate School of Business.

+It is the only AACSB-accredited school to offer a specialized MBA in Healthcare Management, and the only AACSB-accredited school in Illinois to offer an MS in Supply Chain Management.

 Endowment

-The Quinlan School of Business sits on a healthy endowment—more than $67 million in total.
+The Quinlan School of Business sits on an endowment of more than $67 million in total.

 Schreiber Center

 In fall 2015, Quinlan opened the doors on its new building in downtown Chicago.
-The building, at State and Pearson on Loyola's historic Water Tower Campus, was named the John and Kathy Schreiber Center, in recognition of a $10 million gift from the Schreiber family.
+The building, at State and Pearson on Loyola's Water Tower Campus, was named the John and Kathy Schreiber Center in recognition of a $10 million gift from the Schreiber family.
 John Schreiber earned his undergraduate degree from Quinlan in 1968.